MariaJoaoMiraPaulo/language-html/ESOF - docs/4 - Verification and Validation.md

 In the library section we highlight the [TextBuffer] (https://github.com/atom/text-buffer) because it stores all the text written on Atom so the test can run headless.

-And finally we highlight the only tool used by this projecto, [AtomDoc] (https://github.com/atom/atomdoc) because it has the parser with JavaScript / CoffeScript.
+And finally we highlight the only tool used by this project, [AtomDoc] (https://github.com/atom/atomdoc) because it has the parser with JavaScript / CoffeScript.

 <a name="test-statistics"/>
 ## Test Statistics and analytics